 Drive time from Newport to Yachats: 31 minutes

-The town of Yachats (pronounced Yah-hots) is a pretty tiny town, with a handful of restaurants and a population of just 553 people.
-While Yachats itself is pretty sleepy, the main attraction here is the dramatic cliffs and rugged coastline that surrounds the town.
-If you’re looking for wild and untamed natural beauty, as opposed to a Ripley’s Believe It or Not museum, Yachats may just be the perfect escape.
+While Yachats itself is pretty sleepy, it’s actually one of my favorite Oregon Coast towns.
+Most of its businesses have a quirky, hippie-kinda undercurrent to them and the rugged cliffs and wild beaches that surround the town are absolutely stunning.
+So if you’re looking for raw and untamed natural beauty, as opposed to a Ripley’s Believe It or Not museum, Yachats may just be the perfect escape.

 What to See and Do in Yachats:

-- Okay, listen, the Oregon Coast is full of cute and picturesque things, but Heceta Head Lighthouse may just take the cake.
+• Okay, listen, the Oregon Coast is full of cute and picturesque things, but Heceta Head Lighthouse may just take the cake.
 To get to this lighthouse, perched on the cliffside, you’ll need to hike up a 0.5 mile trail through a beautiful pine tree forest, to see the light that has beaconed mariners since 1894.

 For the best view of the lighthouse, continue past its base to the path towards the right.
 This trail will lead you to an overlook with a birds eye view of the lighthouse and the sparkling turquoise water of the Pacific Ocean beyond.

-- Cape Perpetua Scenic Area in Siuslaw National Forest is exactly what you think of when you hear “the Oregon coast”- rocky coastline, dense forests, and rugged cliffs.
 There’s quite a few different attractions here, many of them with metal-sounding names like Thor’s Well (a sinkhole that gives the illusion of sucking up the surrounding water) and Devil’s Churn (a narrow inlet that causes some intense waves at high-tide).
 Beyond the water features with really intense names, there’s also plenty of scenic viewpoints, hiking trails, and awesome tidepools.

-- If you’re looking for something more off-the-beaten-path, Strawberry Hill is a secluded slice of the coastline, with volcanic outcroppings, tide pools full of sea anemones, and hidden caves to explore.
+• If you’re looking for something more off-the-beaten-path, Strawberry Hill is a secluded slice of the coastline, with volcanic outcroppings, tide pools full of sea anemones, and hidden caves to explore.
 This is an excellent place to keep an eye out for whales and harbor seals playing right off the shore.

 13. Florence